 PRRAC’s primary mission is to help connect social scientists with advocates working on race and poverty issues and to promote a research-based advocacy strategy on issues of structural racial inequality.

-The National Council of La Raza (NCLR) — the largest national Hispanic civil rights and advocacy organization in the United States — works to improve opportunities for millions of Hispanic Americans across the country.
+UnidosUS, formerly the National Council of La Raza (NCLR), is the largest national Hispanic civil rights and advocacy organization in the United States.
+They work to improve opportunities for millions of Hispanic Americans across the country.

 The Southern Poverty Law Center is a non-profit civil rights organization dedicated to fighting hate and bigotry and to seeking justice for the most vulnerable members of society.
 It was founded to ensure that the promises of the civil rights movement became a reality for all.